kolawolepaul/DataAnalysisPortfolio/PowerBI/Hospital ER Report/README.md

 ## 📌 Overview
 This project analyzes hospital emergency room visits to understand patient demographics, visit types, satisfaction, and referral patterns.

-An interactive Power BI dashboard was created to uncover insights that can guide hospital management in resource allocation and patient care improvement...........
+An interactive Power BI dashboard was created to uncover insights that can guide hospital management in resource allocation and patient care improvement.

 ## 📍 Objectives
 - Track total patient visits across different time periods